Chaotic quasi-point vortices and inertial range in two-dimensional turbulence: Quasi-point vortices and inertial range

 where $N$ is the number of the quasi-point vortices, $\Gamma_i$ are their strengths (circulations), $x_i$ and $y_i$ are coordinates of their effective centres on the plane (see, for instance, Refs. \cite{aref},\cite{y1}).

 The Hamiltonian system has three formal invariants on the unbounded plane

 and

 The invariants Eq.
 (3) are the two components of the linear momentum ${\bf P}$ and the invariant $\mathcal{I}$ Eq.
 (4) is angular momentum for the Hamiltonian system Eqs.
 (1-2).
-The Noether's theorem relates conservation of ${\bf P}$ and $\mathcal{I}$ to the spatial homogeneity (translational symmetry) and to spatial isotropy (rotational symmetry) correspondingly \cite{aref}.
+The Noether's theorem relates conservation of ${\bf P}$ and $\mathcal{I}$ to the spatial homogeneity (translational symmetry) and to spatial isotropy (rotational symmetry) correspondingly (see, for instance, Ref. \cite{aref} for the classic case and Ref. \cite{luc} for the quantum case).
 At certain conditions these (formal) invariants can be considered as adiabatic invariants for the inertial range of scales in addition to the Kolmogorov-Obukhov adiabatic invariant $\varepsilon$ - energy dissipation rate \cite{my}.
-For the two-dimensional turbulence an additional support for the adiabatic invariance of $\varepsilon$ in the inertial range of scales is provided by conservation of the enstrophy $\Omega$ for ideal incompressible fluid motions and the relationship
+For the two-dimensional turbulence additional support for the adiabatic invariance of $\varepsilon$ in the inertial range of scales is provided by the conservation of the enstrophy $\Omega$ for ideal incompressible fluid motions and the relationship

 where $\nu$ is viscosity.